d-bl/GroundForge-help/docs/Color-Code.md

 There is at least a [Belgian] version, a simplified [Danish] version and a [red-blue] version and perhaps more.
 These dialects use just one color per stitch what allows only about half a dozen of stitches.

-These systems have in common that only one color is to represent a stitch.
+These systems have in common that only one color represents a stitch.
 These are easy to draw by hand and sufficient for traditional styles of bobbin lace.
 When experimenting with unorthodox stitches and grounds we need to distinguish more than those half a dozen of colors.